Where is the Shed?

 What is supplied by the Shed?

-Drills, sanders, saws (eg drop and table), hammers, files, screws, sandpaper, tape measures, wood (donated items and pallet wood), glues and more.
+Drills, sanders, saws (eg mitre and table), hammers, files, screws, sandpaper, tape measures, wood (donated items and pallet wood), glues and more.

-There is also a small library with a selection of books including DIY and maintenance, novels and cooking.
+There is also a small library with a selection of books including DIY and maintenance, and novels.

 Do I have to be a member?

-If you wish to use the equipment membership is necessary.
-It is membership that pays for the necessary insurance to cover you for accidental injury when using items such as the drop saw.
+It is membership that pays for the necessary insurance to cover you for accidental injury.

-The introductory visit to see what the Shed is like and what we have is available to anyone.
+The introductory visit to see what the Shed is like and what facilities are available is open to anyone.

 What does it cost?